localstack/docs/content/en/developer-guide/Concepts/index.md

 ## Packages and installers
-Whenever we rely on certain third party software, we install it using our installation hierarchy, which consists of packages and installers.
+Whenever we rely on certain third party software, we install it using our package installation framework, which consists of packages and installers.

 A package defines a specific kind of software we need for certain services, for example [dynamodb-local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).
 It also encapsulates general information like name, available versions, etc., and manages the access to the actual installer that is used.

 The installer manages all installation-related information: the destination, the actual installation routine, etc.
 There are various types of installers available as base classes that try to minimize the required effort to install software, depending on what we need to install (executables, jar files, GitHub assets,...).
-So before you start reinventing the wheel, please check if there is a suitable class available that you can overwrite.
+So before you start reinventing the wheel, please check if there is a suitable class to extend.

-Packages and installers can usually be found in `packages.py` in the `localstack/services/<service>` folder of the service that requires the dependency.
+Packages and installers can usually be found in `packages.py` in the `localstack.services.<service>` module of the service that requires the dependency.
-Dependencies that are required by multiple services are saved under `localstack/packages`.
+Dependencies that are required by multiple services are located in `localstack.packages`.

-Additionally, there is the LocalStack Package Manager (LPM).
+Additionally, there is the _LocalStack Package Manager (LPM)_.
 `lpm` is a module located in `localstack.cli` that provides a [Click](https://click.palletsprojects.com/)-powered CLI interface to trigger installations.
-It uses the Plugins mechanism to discover packages.
+It uses the [Plugin mechanism](#plugins) to discover packages.
 _LPM_ can be used directly as a module, and if called without a specific command it prints an extensive description of its available commands:

 ```python